nicejs-is-cool/duckcloud-cli/README.md

 duckcl <command>

 Commands:
-  duckcl login [username]   Login with duckcloud duckcl container <id>     Select a container duckcl sh                 Open shell in selected container duckcl powerctl <action>  power control duckcl script <path>      Run script on selected container (*will run as if th
+  duckcl login [username]                  Login with duckcloud duckcl container <id>                    Select a container duckcl sh                                Open shell in selected container duckcl powerctl <action>                 power control duckcl script <path>                     Run script on selected container (*wi
-                            e user typed it, shebang is not necessary) duckcl rm                 Delete selected container (cannot be undone) duckcl create             Create a new container duckcl ls                 List all containers duckcl config [path]      Modify/view configuration
+                                           ll run as if the user typed it, sheba ng is not necessary) duckcl rm                                Delete selected container (cannot be undone) duckcl create                            Create a new container duckcl ls                                List all containers duckcl config [path]                     Modify/view configuration duckcl forward <remotePort> <localpath>  Forwards a TCP port from a DuckCloud duckcl proxycmd <port>                   Proxy stdin/stdout to a TCP connectio n (can be used for ssh) duckcl pro                               pro control

 Options:
   --help     Show help                                                 [boolean]